-During the heydays of dot com era, many rock star entrepreneurs became rich simply from investment funds.
-However, as fast as they reach the pinnacle set up by the notoriety from the investment they acquired, the drop by themselves were as spectacular as their rise.
+During the heydays of the dot com era, many rock star entrepreneurs became rich simply from investment funds.
+However, as fast as they reach the pinnacle set up by the notoriety from the investment they acquired, the drop by themselves was as spectacular as their rise.
 Read on and decide whether you too should look for funding to start a business.

 - Pets.com – the entity was set up as a supplier of pet food and pet supplies.
 Julie Waiwright founded the company and managed to get Amazon.com and a few other investors to invest $ 10.5 Million into it in 1999.
 Pets.com made a revenue of $ 619,000 during its first fiscal year despite spending in excess of $ 11 million for advertising.
 Their IPO was impressive.
 The stock debut hit a peak of $14 before going all the way south to $1.

 - Webvan.com – the online grocery store boasted state of the art logistic system and managed to scale their service to eight cities in less than two years.
 Their modus operandi lies in scaling as fast as possible.
-At the same time, Webvan raised more than $ 800 million from powerful VCs like Goldman Sachs, Sequoia Capital and Yahoo, making them the poster boy of capital funding during the peak of the dot com craze.
+At the same time, Webvan raised more than $ 800 million from powerful VCs like Goldman Sachs, Sequoia Capital, and Yahoo, making them the poster boy of capital funding during the peak of the dot com craze.
 The IPO itself made $ 350 million.
 However, the house of cards tumbled just as fast.
 They quickly made a loss of $ 800 million and became insolvent all within a few months of fairy tale run.

 There is no free lunch in business.
 I could continue for more than 3000 words on cases of business failures that raked in millions and billions of dollars.
-To be fair, there are also many companies that thrive due to life line extension from investors.
+To be fair, there are also many companies that thrive due to lifeline extension from investors.

 Basically, there are two main concepts of business funding.
 They are either the selling of shares or in taking up loans.
 You will also come across some funding vehicles that come in the form creative mixture of the two concepts.
 Let us look at the list: